gmantas93/assignments/README.md

-# Interesting Empirical Projects, Essays and Thesis Proposals
+# Interesting Empirical Projects, Essays and Master Thesis
 This repository contains a few empirical projects, essays and thesis proposals that I wrote during my studies as Master's in Economics student at Tilburg University.
 It has to be mentioned that a few projects have been written in collaboration with other colleagues of my Master's program.
 If you are interested, please find attached the aforementioned assignments for the courses of: Applied Economic Analysis 1, Health Economics, Labor Economics, Economics and Psychology of Social Norms and Strategic Behavior and Generational Economics; and the two thesis proposal of mine.

 ## Applied Economics Analysis 1